Gandi/hubot-phabs/README.md

     .phab assign T123 on <simone>
     .phab T123 on <someone>
     .phab <someone> on T123
+    .phab on <someone>
+    .phab <someone> on
         assigns the given task to a user (or the given user to the task, which is exactly the same). the 'to' and 'on' conjunctions are inter-changeable.
+        NOTE: you don't need to specify the Txx if you have one in your 5 minutes memory

     .phab <someone>
         will check is <someone> is linked to his phabricator account (using email address)